 Statistics show us that the reality is that children and teenagers in our area are vulnerable to criminal exploitation, gang culture, alcohol and drug abuse.
 In that context it is crucial that our curriculum teaches children how to stay safe and give them the tools to make choices which change their community.
 This starts in Early Years with an understanding of private parts and appropriate touch using the NSPCC Pantosaurus material building over time to a sophisticated understanding of the dangers of grooming for our older children.

-Our curriculum builds on big ideas and concepts so that children have the knowledge and skills to look wider than their immediate context and make different, aspirational choices
+Our curriculum builds on big ideas and concepts so that children have the knowledge and skills to look wider than their immediate context and make different, aspirational choices.
+We are delighted to be working with Unity Schools Partnership and have adopted their curriculum known as CUSP (Curriculum with Unity Schools Partnership) which is underpinned by the very latest research evidence from education and the field of cognitive science.

 For example, annual visits from the “Gangman” make sure that our Year 6 children understand the implications of knife crime and gangs and our digital leaders discuss the pitfalls and dangers of social media.
 Local police work with groups of children to look after our community and become trusted adults.
 Our exploration of carefully chosen texts and themes helps us make connections and ask questions about how things work in our own community.